 Safer Refugee Women Project

-The Safer Refugee Women Project offers a gender and culturally sensitive therapeutic service to Refugee and Asylum seeking women who have experienced or witnessed domestic violence.
+The Safer Refugee Women Project (SRWP) offers a gender and culturally sensitive therapeutic service to Refugee and Asylum seeking women who have experienced or witnessed domestic violence.
 The support is offered in the form of both one to one counselling and group work.

 One to One Counselling